The Quick Version

 Strategic Clarity

 Do your claims match your evidence?
-Petty and Cacioppo's research on central vs. peripheral processing shows that analytical buyers detect claim-evidence gaps — even when they cannot articulate why they feel skeptical.
+Petty and Cacioppo's research on central vs. peripheral processing shows that analytical buyers detect claim-evidence gaps—even when they can't articulate why they feel skeptical.

 Based on: Elaboration Likelihood Model, claim-evidence alignment analysis, value proposition coherence